 - Invest more broadly in creating access to affordable broadband via a 21st century equivalent of the Federal Aid Highway Act, which created the interstate highway system, so that every student has the ability to learn and work effectively from home.
 With support from the federal government, expanded broadband will give Kentuckians in rural areas access to online higher education opportunities that they are currently not afforded and will expand the availability of university-based medical, dental and legal services across the commonwealth.

 - Fund, at the federal level, the Individuals with Disabilities Education Act (IDEA) to ensure that schools can increase support staff and reduce class size and caseloads when delivering services to students with disabilities.

 - De-emphasize standardized testing results when evaluating both students and schools.
-The misplaced weight put on standardized testing has led to an increased amount of “teaching to the test” with less time and fewer resources devoted to ensuring a positive learning environment for every child and teacher.
+The misplaced weight put on standardized testing has led to an increased amount of “teaching to the test” with less time and fewer resources devoted to ensuring a positive learning environment for every child, teacher, and support staff member.

 - Provide the needed federal funding to close the estimated $23 billion funding gap between majority white and majority non-white school districts

 - Create federal grants for the explicit purpose of helping our poorest school districts invest in infrastructure updates so that every child can go to a school with functioning HVAC systems, clean water, functioning internet and computers

 Teachers and support personnel are the backbone of our education system.
 They should be compensated fairly and given the tools they need to help students succeed.
 At the federal level, we should: